-Types of Residency for Foreign Nationals in the Netherlands
+Types of Residency in the Netherlands

 The Netherlands is a popular destination for expats, with a high standard of living, excellent infrastructure, and a welcoming attitude towards foreigners.
 If you are considering moving to the Netherlands, one of the first things you will need to think about is obtaining residency status.
 There are several different types of residency available, each with its own requirements and limitations.